F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning

 \subsection{Cooperative Multi-agent Particle Environments}

-The \textit{Multi-agent Particle Environments} (MPE) environment was first used in~\cite{lowe2017multi}.
-However, the MPE environment includes not only cooperative tasks, but also competitive tasks and cooperative-competitive-hybrid tasks, and the number of agents is small.
-To this end, we use the larger-scale collaborative environment based on the MPE environment proposed by~\cite{iqbal2019actor} and we call it \textit{Cooperative Multi-agent Particle Environments}, so as to more effectively verify the effectiveness of the algorithm.
-We introduce the two cooperative environments in \textbf{supplemental material} in detail.
+The \textit{Multi-agent Particle Environments} (MPE) was first used in~\citet{lowe2017multi}.
+However, the MPE includes cooperative tasks, competitive tasks, and cooperative-competitive-hybrid tasks, and the number of agents is small.
+To this end, the larger-scale collaborative environment based on the MPE environment proposed by~\citet{iqbal2019actor}, which is denoted as \textit{Cooperative Multi-agent Particle Environments (Cooperative MPE)}, is used to more effectively verify the effectiveness of the algorithm.
+The two cooperative environments are introduced in \textbf{Appendix} in detail.

-Figure~\ref{fig:fct} and~\ref{fig:msl} plots F2A2 instantiations' performance relative to their centralized baselines against the training episodes in two cooperative multi-agent particle environments.
-It can be seen that the algorithms instantiated by F2A2 can reach or exceed the performance of its corresponding centralized benchmark algorithm, which shows that the F2A2 framework can effectively make global decisions based on local observations, and also reflects the effectiveness of PDHG and MOA .
+Figure~\ref{fig:fct} and~\ref{fig:msl} plot F2A2 instantiations' performance relative to their centralized baselines and the decentralized baseline against the training episodes in Cooperative MPE.
+It can be seen that the algorithms instantiated by F2A2 can reach or exceed the performance of their corresponding centralized baselines, which shows that the F2A2 framework can effectively make global decisions based on local observations and also reflects the effectiveness of PDHG and MOA.
 At the same time, the performance of the F2A2-TD3 algorithm can exceed the F2A2-DDPG algorithm, which shows that the F2A2 framework can flexibly integrate the single-agent algorithms and guarantee their original advantages.

-Specifically, we can see from the figure that in the \textit{Rover-Tower} environment, the performance gaps between the F2A2 instantiated algorithms and corresponding centralized baselines are greater than the \textit{Cooperative Treasure Collection} environment.
-We believe this is due to the nature of the environment and the MOA module.
+Specifically, from Figure~\ref{fig:fct} and~\ref{fig:msl}, it can be seen that in the \textit{Rover-Tower} environment, the performance gaps between the F2A2 instantiated algorithms and corresponding centralized baselines are greater than the \textit{Cooperative Treasure Collection} environment.
+We believe this is due to the characteristics of the environments.
 Compared with the \textit{Cooperative Treasure Collection} environment, the interaction between agents in the \textit{Rover-Tower} environment is more sparse.
-Therefore, too much consideration of the behavior of other agents can easily cause the algorithm to overfit to other agents and converge to a poor local optimal.
-The MOA module in F2A2 can play a role of regularization, allowing the algorithm to partially ignore the effects of other agents.
+Therefore, too much consideration of the behavior of other agents can easily cause the algorithm to overfit other agents and converge to a poor local optimal.
+The MOA module in F2A2 can play a role in regularization, allowing the algorithm to ignore other agents' effects partially.